 Chelsee is a second generation Canadian and grew up in Calgary.
 She also studied child development, worked as a preschool educator, and spent four summers mentoring young feminists at the original Girls Rock Camp in Portland.

 Zoe is Principal of the marketing agency ZG Stories.
 Following an MA in Philosophy, Zoe began her career at a trend-marketing agency in London, UK, before moving to Canada where she worked with some of Vancouver’s top PR firms, followed by D&M Publishers.

 She has conceived and executed marketing campaigns for award-winning authors, publishers and charities across North America and writes regularly for publications on both sides of the Atlantic.
-Zoe is Co-Chair and Director of The KidSafe Project, and a Director of WORD Vancouver.
+Zoe is former Co-Chair and Director of The KidSafe Project and a current Director of WISH Drop-In Centre Society.
 When she is not immersed in books, Zoe travels, walks, and seeks out new varieties of pungent cheese.

 Kathryn loves the Vancouver Writers Fest, its celebration of words, the discoveries it offers and the communities forged anew every year.
 A VWF volunteer for 11 years beginning in the mid-90s, she also oversaw volunteers for The Playhouse for three seasons before joining the festival staff in 2006.

 Kathryn reads, walks and sings and is always keen to renew friendships from festivals past and to take on challenges of the next.

 Passionate about arts and culture, and building community through live events, Eduardo has over 25 years of experience in the production industry.
 It’s no secret that the Writers Fest was the first festival in the city to hire him as a Production Manager way back in 2003, and he has worked with us ever since!